kiana-S/StartGGElo/README.md

 > StartRNR is unstable and under active development.
 The design and user
 > interface of this program is experimental and may be subject to change.
 >
-> Currently, only generating datasets has been implemented.
+> Currently, the power ranking and seeding features have not been implemented.

 ## Installation